Recently, the Ukrainian president himself has publicly said that Ukrainian women are the most beautiful in the world.

 I can’t tell you how many emails I’ve received from men over the years who went to Ukraine, met a beautiful woman, started dating her, brought her over to America and then got burned when she left the guy for a richer/younger/sexier/stronger man.
 This happens all the time.

-That’s because a lot of Western men are very gullible when it comes to Eastern European women.
+Part of the reason is because a lot of these Western men are very gullible when it comes to Eastern European women.
 They think they can just fly in, meet a beautiful girl and then give her the world and she’ll become theirs forever and ever.

 Yes, she’ll gladly take the world, but she won’t stop there, especially if there’s another man who’d gladly give her even more.
 (Remember: there’s always another man out there who’s better than you in some way, shape or form around there.)

 In Russian, we have a famous saying that roughly translates to: “If your wife is very beautiful, then she doesn't belong to you.” (Красивая жена – чужая жена)

 What this essentially means is that if you’re seeing or dating a beautiful woman, there’s a good chance other men will be also trying to talk to her and seduce her.
 Moreover, since she knows that she’s beautiful, she’ll demand and test more of the men around her and won’t hesitate to jump ship to a stronger suitor if her current suitor becomes weak.
 Ukrainian women can sniff out weakness in men much better than any other women that I’ve encountered.

 This is especially true in the context of Ukraine where there are lots of beautiful women, and, more importantly, these women know that they’re beautiful and they know they can get other men when they wanted and whenever the opportunity presented itself.